j-peller/uwb-apps/README.md

 ### Tag module

-Only one module acts as a tag and is mounted on the ANAFI drone:
+Only one module acts as a tag and is mounted on the drone, connected to the Raspberry Pi 5 via UART

 ```no-highlight
 # dont forget to flash the boot loader first